ncpol3sdpa/ncpol3sdpa/SUIVI.md

 - (Alain)
   * adds bibliography about other implementable examples
   * continues the implementation of examples + tests on graph algorithms
+  * implement a class for MobFarm optimization
+  * thinking about raising issue to allow returning approximative values reaching near the optimum

 - (Thomas et Nazar)
   * implmentation of the sos, it remains the tests to make
 - (Mathis)